 PROFESSIONAL INTERESTS AND SPECIALITIES

 I am a clinical and a forensic psychologist.
 I started out in clinical psychology in 1974.
 Before then, I worked (from 1970) as a research psychologist in a hospital for patients with brain damage.
 I have also held part-time teaching and lecturing posts at universities and am now an Honorary Lecturer in Psychology at the University of Sheffield.
-In 2001 I qualified in forensic psychology and worked half-time as a consultant and eventually lead psychologist for over 9 years in a medium secure hospital.
-I am now retired but continue to do some private work.
+In 2001 I qualified in forensic psychology and worked half-time as a consultant and eventually lead psychologist for over 10 years in a medium secure hospital.
+I am now retired.

-My professional work has involved the following areas of knowledge and expertise:
+My professional work involved the following areas of knowledge and expertise:

-- Assessment and therapy for people with mental health and other psychological problems.
+- Assessment and therapy for people with mental health and other psychological problems, including people who who are compulsorily detained under the Mental Health Act.

 - Hypnosis (theory, research, clinical practice and forensic and legal issues).
-I have published many papers on this subject over the past 39 years and several books.
+I have lectured and taught extensively in this field and published many papers over the past 42 years and several books.
 For details of these books click here.

 - The preparation of expert witness reports on defendants (pre-trial and pre-sentence) for the criminal courts.

-- The preparation of expert witness reports for the civil courts.
+- The preparation of expert witness reports for the civil courts, mainly personal injury cases.
 I have considerable experience in the psychological effects of road traffic accidents.

 LOOKING FOR INFORMATION ON HYPNOSIS?